 Serving as a voting member of the Engineering and Applied Science Faculty Board Operations Committee

-To serve as an ex-officio Director on the Engineering Society and Research Centre (Kingston) (ESARCK) as seen in By-Law 13 and Policy ζ.B
+To serve as an ex-officio Director on the Engineering Society and Research Centre (Kingston) (ESARCK) as seen in By-Law 13 and Policy ζ.B.

-The oversight of the hiring document filing system of the Society Offices.

 The administration and monitoring of the e-mail lists of Engineering Society, including approval of all electronic communications to the Society membership through this list in accordance with the Society’s Computing Policy (Policy λ.B)

-Liaising with each Year Executive and Discipline Club; this includes convening regular meetings of the Year Presidents’ Caucus.

-Acting as the information officer in regards to the collection, use, retention, and disposal of personal information with regard to FIPPA legislation and as specified in the Privacy Policy (Policy ρ)
+Acting as the information officer in regards to the collection, use, retention, and disposal of personal information with regard to FIPPA legislation.

 Reporting to Council the state of affairs of the Society with respect to this portfolio.

-To serve as an ex-officio non-voting member of the Engineering Society’s Advisory Board.

 To update and maintain policy relevant to the Student Affairs Portfolio.

-To oversee the Engagement Committee along with the President and Vice-President (Operations), as described in Policy β.A.1.
+To oversee the Engagement Committee along with the President (Ref.
+By-Law 9.D)..

-Collaborative authority with the Vice-President (Operations) for the legal and financial decisions for the Engineering Society, as seen in Policy θ.A, including:
+The legal and financial decisions for the Engineering Society in collaboration with the President, the Vice-President (Operations) and the Vice-President (Finance & Administration), including:

-cosignatory authority on legal contractual obligations of the Engineering Society; and
+Cosignatory authority on legal contractual obligations of the Engineering Society; and

-cosignatory authority for financial transactions of the Engineering Society
+Cosignatory authority for financial transactions of the Engineering Society

 The Vice-President (Student Affairs) shall have a paid summer position, as detailed in Grouping B, and will be required to be in Kingston for the summer to develop Engineering and Applied Science curricular initiatives, to represent the Society’s academic interests and serve as resource for the Engineering Society members.
 The Summer activities shall consist of: